Progressives want a wealth tax for the super rich. Here's why it's hard to pull off

 A lot.
 Over the last 12 months, as many Americans struggled, U.S. billionaires such as Jeff Bezos saw their aggregate net worth surge by more than $1.2 trillion, according to Bloomberg News.

-To put that in context, that's roughly the size of Japan's entire economy, and it's almost two times the size of India's.
+Their total wealth is around $5 trillion, or roughly the size of Japan's entire economy and almost two times the size of India's.

 "What's happened during the pandemic is that the wealthiest of the wealthy seem to be reaping a huge percentage of the rewards," says journalist Ben Steverman, who helps compile the Bloomberg Billionaires Index.